cdupont/keycloak-hs/docs/tutorial.md

 ![login](img/login.png)

-Authentication with Keycloak is based on [JWTs](https://jwt.io/).
+For the time being, we'll create the user manually.
 In Keycloak, create a user named "demo" with password "demo".

 ![user](img/user.png)

-Make sure that your user is enable, email verified, and the password is not temporary.
+Make sure that your user is enabled, email verified, and the password is not temporary.

 ![user2](img/user2.png)

-At this point, you should be able to retrieve tokens from Keycloak, verify them using this library, and extract a User from the tokens.
+At this point, you should be able to retrieve "tokens" from Keycloak!
+Those tokens are used to authenticate your users.
+They contain user infos and are signed cryptographically.
+They are based on [JSON Web Token](https://jwt.io/).
+This library can verify the tokens, and extract user infos from them.

 ```
 {-# LANGUAGE OverloadedStrings #-}